Eliud Mbilu: Career

 In 1978, The first Kenya Navy Commander Lieutenant Colonel Kimaro was killed in a road accident; Mbilu, a Major at the time took over the command of the Navy as Major E S Mbilu.

 He served for ten years until his retirement in 1988 where he was replaced by Brigadier JRE Kibwana.

 After his navy career, he also served briefly as chairman of the Kenya Airports Authority.

 In 1994, he was appointed by former President Daniel arap Moi to serve in the Commission of Inquiry into the Mtongwe ferry disaster headed by Justice Msagha Mbogholi.

 Family

 Simon Mbilu's first wife was Avia Kavutha Mbilu (deceased) with whom he had one son, Peter Mbilu (deceased), and five daughters namely, Marie, Nancy, Julie (deceased), Esther and Betty.
 Later on, in his retirement when he settled in his native Mulango, Kitui, he had a second wife, Eunice, with whom he lived with until his death.
 He had no children with the second wife.

+Renowned model, designer and LGBTQ activist Biko Beauttah is Mbilu's grandchild.

 Squabbles between his second wife and the children of his first wife saw his interment delayed for months.

 Death

-Eliud Mbilu died on April 30, 2017 after a long battle with cancer at MP Shah Hospital in Nairobi.
+Eliud Mbilu died on April 30, 2017, after a long battle with cancer at MP Shah Hospital in Nairobi.